-The combination of high value medical supply in operating rooms (OR) and growing popularity of the consignment selling model creates new challenges for the OR staff and their suppliers alike.
+The combination of high-value medical supply in operating rooms (OR) and the growing popularity of the consignment selling model creates new challenges for the OR staff and their suppliers alike.
 Efficient management of such high-value inventory is the key for cost reduction, improved operational efficiency and streamlined communication between suppliers and OR staff.

 |Inventory Management Challenges|